PLCnext/EdgeDevices/10_AWS_QuickstartGuide.md

 3. Rotate the EPC 15x2 down against the lower edge of the DIN rail.
 Press in until the latch snaps closed.
 4. Secure the device on the rail with clamps.
-5. If necessary to remove, release the latch using a screwdriver, rotate the bottom of the EPC away, and then lift it straight up off the DIN rail <br>
+5. If necessary to remove, release the latch using a screwdriver, rotate the bottom of the EPC away, and then lift it straight up off the DIN rail <br>
 ![EPC_DinRail](images/EPC_DinRail.JPG)